 nginx Configuration File

-The location of your server’s static files, and any other locations you want to set up, are determined by an nginx configuration file that can be found at /etc/nginx/sites-available/default.
-Again, you’ll need to use sudo to view or edit it, like so:
+The location of your server’s static files, and any other locations you want to set up, are determined by an nginx configuration file that can be found in the directory /etc/nginx/sites-available/

-After any chance you make to the nginx configuration, you need to restart nginx like so:
+After these changes to the nginx configuration, you need to restart nginx like so:

 $ sudo service nginx restart